combinatorist/ChrisCoffey.github.io/_posts/musings/2015-01-11-thoughts-on-micro-services.md

 This brief definition doesn't to his full article justice, but at its core it shows that micro services help manage complexity in some areas while lifting a significant amount of complexity from a classic 3-tier monolith's code into the operations/ Dev-Ops level.
 I think this is a spectacular step in the right direction, but I take umbrage with the idea that microservices are a relatively recent phenomenon.

 I don't pretend to be a software historian, but I do happen to know that Unix & Linux are built on top of a very old & very specialized set of tools.
 The -nix tool-chain adheres to the "do one thing well" philosophy & often exposes their results as a standardized output buffer.
-These outputs coupled with the venerable **|** allow a collection of specialized tools to be composed together in a clear and logical manner in order to accomplish a larger goal.
+These outputs coupled with the venerable | operator allow a collection of specialized tools to be composed together in a clear and logical manner in order to accomplish a larger goal.
 These specific tools have all been around for ~30 years, and the philosophy goes back even further.

 And that hits on my own definition of microservices, which is roughly equivalent to Martins but hopefully much clearer:

 > Microservices are internet-connected tools adhering to the Unix "do one thing well" philosophy & sharing a common input/output language